sappy-69/Nuvio-Wiki/docs/troubleshooting.md

 > [!IMPORTANT]
 > Never share your Debrid API key, addon manifest URLs, or account credentials publicly when asking for help.
 Redact them from any screenshots or logs you share.

----

-*Last updated: refer to the documentation repository for revision history.*